The Mutineer Gourmand closes in November for annual leave. Reopening early December.

 Joel Euzen is a lover of good things and good food. à Crozon, il y a maintenant 30 ans.
 With his wife, Jocelyne, they create the Mutineer Restaurant Gourmand in Crozon, there are now 30 years old.

 Erwan, their son, a Master, kicks young and new in the kitchen under the watchful eye of his father ...

 Proud to be of the country, it will make you live the peninsula in its seafood cuisine and pastries where he also excelled.

 , responsables de cuisine, sélectionnent et achètent, pour votre plaisir, auprès de leurs amis pêcheurs, maraîchers et artisans les produits qu'ils ont pêchés, cultivés ou produits avec amour.
-Every morning Joel and Erwan responsible for cooking, select and purchase for your enjoyment, with their friends fishermen, gardeners and artisans products they have caught, grown or produced with love.
+Every morning Joel and Erwan responsible for cooking, select and purchase for your enjoyment, with their fishing friends, gardeners and artisans products they have caught, grown or produced with love.

 With the wind and tides, they want to give a beautiful image of the Peninsula.

 No farmed fish is admitted to the Mutineer.

 We do have a fixed card e fish with many varieties.
 The fish you eat at Mutineer is definitely in the water today and we're not sure that it will no longer sin.
 Follow our suggestions after the day's catch.

 Since its inception The Mutineer has always sought excellence in the quality of its products: wines, cheeses, vegetables, fish and meats.

 Eating well is great and drink a glass of wine to accompany your dish that is part of the beginning of happiness.
 Joel, epicurean, wine merchant and bon vivant, is demanding in the selection of wines.
 We do not buy especially for the beauty of the label, label, promotion or smile representative.